GeorgeKava/SAT-ACT-React/README.md

 # SAT-ACT React Application

 ## Overview
 The **SAT-ACT React Application** is a web-based tool designed to assist students in preparing for the SAT and ACT exams.
-It provides functionality for solving problems in Math, Chemistry, Physics, SAT-specific sections, and ACT-specific sections.
+It provides functionality for solving problems in Math, SAT-specific sections, and ACT-specific sections.
 Users can input problems as text or capture them using a live video feed.
 The application leverages a Flask backend integrated with AI models to process and solve problems.
 This is based on the MathApp created using Flask and this project now utilizes React.js for frontend part of this web app.
-It should be noted that the subjects for Math, Chemistry, Physics have been commented out but you can enable them by commenting out the comments in the App.jsx and NavBar.jsx.

 ---